-$^{^2}$ CalWORKS students will not be compensated by Contra Costa County without this information included in the syllabus.
+&lt;sup>2 CalWORKS students will not be compensated by Contra Costa County without this information included in the syllabus.

-- Email address and other contact info, including response times and policies (Skype, SMS, etc.) - Office hours and related procedures/how office hours will be held (for office hour procedures and requirements, see the UF Contract, Article 7.8 and the UF Part-Time Faculty Handbook, 4th edition, 2017, p.
-15) - Recommended: Communication policy (see item 13 in Recommended Course Elements)
+- Office phone number - Email address and other contact info, including response times and policies (Skype, SMS, etc.) - Office hours and related procedures/how office hours will be held (for office hour procedures and requirements, see the UF Contract and the UF Part-Time Faculty Handbook - Recommended: Communication policy (see item 14 in Recommended Course Elements)